kettaraujo/kettaraujo/README.md

-#Hi there, my name is Kethleen# 👋
+Hi there, my name is Kethleen 👋

 I work with data analysis and conduct studies in the field of software development.
-I'm a student at UFABC.
+I'm a student at Federal University of ABC (UFABC).

 In my daily work, I use the following technologies: Python, JavaScript, MySQL database, and Django.